mcc-us/ea/_posts/2024-10-13-part1-study-questions.md

 Since her husband died four years ago, Juniper has lived with her best friend, Marnie, who is also a widow.
 Juniper is a U.S. citizen and lived with Marnie all year.
 Juniper had no income and received all of her support from Marnie.
 Juniper is Marnie's dependent because she lived with Marnie all year as a member of her household.
 Marnie earned $47,000 in wages during the year.
 What is Marnie's filing status?

 A. Married Filing Jointly
-B. Single correct correct
+B. **Single correct**
 C. Head of Household
 D. Qualifying Surviving Spouse

 Study Unit 2: Determining Filing Status and Residency covers the information for this question.